CLI tool

 Initialize bal persist in the project

 The Ballerina project should be initialized with bal persist before generating the derived types, clients, and script files.
-This can be done using the init command.
+This can be done using the add command.
 You can specify the preferred data store and the module, which you need to generate files.
 If you do not specify the data store and the module, the default values will be used.

 Copy

-$ bal persist init --datastore="mysql" --module="store"
+$ bal persist add --datastore="mysql" --module="store"

 Command parameterDescriptionMandatoryDefault value

 datastoreUsed to indicate the preferred data store.
-Currently, three data stores are supported: inmemory, mysql, mssql and googlesheetsNoinmemory
+Currently, three data stores are supported: inmemory, mysql, mssql, and googlesheetsNoinmemory

 moduleUsed to indicate the persist-enabled module in which the files are generated.No<root_module>